 Drivers are not allowed to engage in any activity that distracts them from the operation of the vehicle, even while stopped at a red light.
 Restricted activities include, but are not limited to:

 - Holding, viewing, or manipulating a cell phone or other communication device - this includes texting, emailing, or holding the phone while speaking (holding a phone that is on speaker is not the same as hands-free mode!)

-- Using electronic devices like laptop computers, video games, cameras, video entertainment displays and programming portable audio players (e.g., MP3 players)
+- Holding, viewing, or manipulating hand-held electronic devices like tablet computers, video games, cameras, video entertainment displays, and portable audio players (e.g., MP3 players)

 - Reading printed materials

-- Personal grooming (brushing and flossing teeth, putting on makeup, curling hair, clipping nails or shaving)
+- Personal grooming (brushing and flossing teeth, putting on makeup, curling hair, clipping nails, shaving, etc.)

 You can be charged with distracted driving if you are doing any of the above activities, even if your driving performance does not appear to be affected.

 Drivers can still engage in the following activities, provided they are not distracting the driver from operating the vehicle:

 - Using a hand-held cell phone ONLY if calling emergency response (911)